Tarangire National Park

-The park’s permanent water supply ensures a huge and varied animal population, especially during the dry season when it rivals that of the Serengeti.
+Tarangire National Park is known as a wonderful birding destination and also features large numbers of game, particularly during the dry season when animal congregate along the banks of Tarangire River.
+This river is the park’s permanent water supply ensures a huge and varied animal population, especially during the dry season when it rivals that of the Serengeti.
 The animals include large herds of elephants, rhino, buffalo, zebra, lesser and greater kudu, eland, wildebeest, hartebeest, gerenuk, impala and fringe-eared oryx.
 This attractive park, with its statuesque baobab trees, is the main refuge for wildlife from the surrounding part of the Great Rift Valley during the dry season.
 Prime game viewing months are between September and December.
 It is also an excellent place for birdwatching.
 The best birdwatching months being October to May.

 Easy drive from Arusha or Lake Manyara following a surfaced road to within 7km (four miles) of the main entrance gate; can continue on to Ngorongoro Crater and the Serengeti.

 Day trips to Maasai and Barabaig villages, as well as to the hundreds of ancient rock paintings in the vicinity of Kolo on the Dodoma Road.

 Year round but dry season (June – September) for sheer numbers of animals.

 Two lodges, one tented lodge, two luxury tented camps inside the park, another half-dozen exclusive lodges and tented camps immediately outside its borders.